Nobel Literature Winner Tried Other Jobs

 MARIO VARGAS LLOSA: My father, as many middle-class people in Latin America in the '50s, thought that to be a writer was to be an eccentric, as someone marginal.

 ULABY: Or even worse, effeminate.
 So Vargas Llosa was sent to military school.
 It was, he later said, a discovery of hell.
 But it provided grist for his first novel, published in 1962.

 SIMON: I think I'm sick, Lieutenant.
 I mean mentally, not physically.
 I have nightmares every night.

 ULABY: A reading from that book, "The Time of the Hero."

-Ms. EDITH GROSSMAN (Translator): These men write in a large baroque style.
+EDITH GROSSMAN: These men write in a large baroque style.
 They have very long complicated sentences.
 They experiment with punctuation, the structure of sentences.

 ULABY: Grossman has translated five of Vargas Llosa's novels.